top of page

 Republicans

 And for registered Republicans, here are the major candidates for your primary, so far.
+I haven't been invited to many Republican events, so I haven't met any of these candidates, and can't tell you much about them.

 US SENATE